 Why do page titles matter?

-From an SEO perspective, page titles are important for two reasons.
-First, it's a clear indication telling Google what your page is about.
+From an SEO perspective, page titles are essential for two main reasons.

-When people share a link to your website on social media, it will also show the title prominently:
+When people share a link to your website on social media, the OG tags will also show the title prominently:

 Where do I set my page title?

-A page title is declared in the top of your HTML source, like this:
+A page title is declared at the top of your HTML source, like this:

 <html>